erikp9000/cpm-ndos/README.md

 #### Make Dir

 Make a directory on the server.
-The server directory will be in lower case.
+The new server directory will be in lower-case.

 Request: